Discrimination Complaint Procedures

 Sexual harassment is unwelcome behavior or communication that is sexual in nature when:

-You can report sexual harassment to any school staff member or to the district's Title IX Officer, who is listed above.
+You can report sex discrimination and sex-based harassment to any school staff member or to the district's Title IX Officer, who is listed here.
 You also have the right to file a complaint (see below).
 For a copy of your district’s sexual harassment policy and procedure, contact your school or district office, or view it online here: Sexual Harassment Policy

 Complaint Options: Discrimination and Sexual Harassment